DevGary/ContentView/README.md

 # ContentView

+# Status
+The library is still in **early** development and I would not recommend using it in production, especially the `ContentView` component.

 ContentView is a library to simplify loading content such as Images, Gifs, Videos, Albums, from websites such as [Imgur](https://imgur.com/), [Gfycat](https://gfycat.com/), and [Streamable](https://streamable.com/).
 It consists of 2 modular components that can be used together or independently.

 - `ContentLinkHandler` converts urls to sites such as Imgur, Gfycat, Streamable, etc into `Content` by calling the respective APIs and mapping the responses into `Content` items.